Colorado Access to Education Scholarship

 Who is Eligible?

-The best candidates for the scholarship are those individuals who can eloquently describe their understanding of the role of higher education in our culture, how it can lead to the betterment of all segments of society, and how access to such programs can be expanded to be more inclusive of underrepresented groups.
+The best candidates for the scholarship are those who can eloquently describe their understanding of the role of higher education in our culture, how it can lead to the betterment of all segments of society, and how access to such programs can be expanded to be more inclusive of underrepresented groups.

 Those interested in receiving the scholarship must submit evidence of good academic standing from their current institution.
 Such proof will consist of a cumulative grade point average of no less than 3.0 on a 4.0 scale.